OperationCode/operationcode-pybot/README.md

 make sure that your changes do all that you hope they do?
 The answer; bring up the application in your own environment and hook it up to Slack!

-In order to do this, there are 6 main things you need to accomplish:
+In order to do this, you'll want to tackle the following items in order:

 1. Setup your own Slack workspace.
 2. Grab a signing secret from Slack that pybot can utilize.